ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

 2. **Conflicting Document Defaults**
    This pre-defined revisions configuration is for conflicting documents only.
    When enabled, a revision is created for each conflicting item.
    A revision is also created for the conflict resolution document.
-   When a collection-specific configuration is defined, it overrides these defaults.
     * The Conflicting Document Defaults configuration cannot be removed.
     * You can [modify](../../../studio/database/settings/document-revisions#edit-conflicting-document-defaults) this configuration,
       or disable it if not interested in tracking document conflicts using revisions.
+    * When "Document Defaults configuration" is defined, it __overrides__ these conflict defaults.
+    * When a "Collection-specific configuration" is defined,
+      it also __overrides__ these conflict defaults for the collection defined.

 3. **Collections**
    These are optional collection-specific configurations whose settings override the Document Defaults
    and the Conflicting Document Defaults for the collections they are defined for.